WeblateOrg/weblate/docs/admin/install.rst

 server and import it on the new one.
 Alternatively you can use replication in case your database supports it.

-Migrating Git repositories
+Migrating VCS repositories
 +++++++++++++++++++++++++++

-The Git repositories stored under :setting:`GIT_ROOT` need to be migrated as well.
+The VCS repositories stored under :setting:`GIT_ROOT` need to be migrated as well.
 You can simply copy them or use :command:`rsync` to do the migration more effectively.